 Supercrawl was shortlisted for a 2019 Ontario Tourism Award of Excellence for Tourism Event of the Year and 2017 Canadian Tourism Award for Event of the Year.
 The festival received the 2015 Ontario Tourism Award of Excellence for Tourism Event of the Year, and has been recognized as one of Festival and Events Ontario’s Top 100 Festivals/Events for six consecutive years (2015-2020).
 Supercrawl is a member organization of the Major International Festivals and Events Network of Ontario, the Canadian Music Live Association, and Festivals and Events Ontario.

-Supercrawl recognizes and acknowledges that the festival takes place upon the traditional territories of the Erie, Neutral, Huron-Wendat, Haudenosaunee and Mississauga and that the land is covered by the Dish with One Spoon treaty.
-The intent of this agreement, originally made between the Anishinaabe and the Haudenosaunee, was to ensure that the lands and resources around the Great Lakes were properly cared for, and that all nations sharing this territory would do so responsibly, respectfully and sustainably.
-We further acknowledge that this land is covered by the Between the Lakes Purchase, 1792, between the Crown and the Mississaugas of the Credit First Nation.
+Supercrawl recognizes and acknowledges that the festival takes place upon the traditional territories of the Erie, Chonnonton (Neutral), Huron-Wendat, Haudenosaunee, and Mississauga.
+The land is covered by the Dish with One Spoon Wampum, an agreement made between the Anishinaabe and the Haudenosaunee, to ensure that the lands and resources around the Great Lakes were properly cared for, and that all nations sharing this territory would do so responsibly, respectfully and sustainably.
+This territory is also covered by the Two Row Wampum, made between the Haudenosaunee Confederacy and the Dutch, signifying that these distinct nations, their cultures and traditions, could coexist without either being assimilated by the other.
+We further acknowledge that this land is covered by the Between the Lakes Treaty No. 3, 1792, between the Crown and the Mississaugas of the Credit First Nation.
 We share this land and celebrate its gifts, and are thankful to live and work in a place that has sustained human activity for over 15,000 years.
 As settlers, we acknowledge our responsibility to listen, learn, and evolve in the spirit of historic covenants as well as take on the important work of reconciliation.
+In doing so, we seek to forge new and respectful relationships with the Indigenous nations of this region and throughout Turtle Island.
 We strive to work collaboratively to keep the importance of our shared history, friendship and future relationships in our minds and hearts, and we recognize that we must do more to learn about the rich history of this land so that we can better understand our roles as residents, neighbours, partners and caretakers.

 VISION + MISSION + VALUES